Premises Liability Defined

 This is more than just proving the defendant owns the land.
 In some cases, ownership is not even required.
 All that must be proven is that they are in control of the premises.
 For example, someone renting an apartment could be held liable.

 There is no claim if the plaintiff did not have the lawful right to be on the property.
 It must be proven that the plaintiff had clear right either by being invited or by being licensed.
-A trespasser doesn't have rights to file a claim.
+A trespasser doesn't have the right to file a claim.

 The final element is often considered to be the most important.
 This is often the crux of the case - it must be proven that the defendant had a duty to maintain the property to promote safety and they failed to do so.